SrgElephant/Schnucks-Coupon-Applier/README.md

 * Initial Run
 * CronJob Setup

-Alternatively, manually visiting the website would be launching the terminal and running
+Alternatively, manually visiting the website would be launching the browser terminal and running

   `let btns = document.querySelectorAll(".schnucks-red-bg");`